0xAX/linux-insides/Booting/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 Let's back up a little to try and understand memory segmentation in this mode.
 Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) all the way to the modern Intel 64-bit CPUs.
-The 8086 processor had a 20-bit address bus, which means that it could work with 0-2^20 bytes address space (1 megabyte).
+The 8086 processor has a 20-bit address bus, which means that it could work with 0-2^20 bytes address space (1 megabyte).
 But it only has 16-bit registers, and with 16-bit registers the maximum address is 2^16 or 0xffff (64 kilobytes).
-[Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all of the address space available.
+[Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
 All memory is divided into small, fixed-size segments of 65535 bytes, or 64 KB.
-Since we cannot address memory above 64 KB with 16 bit registers, an alternate method was devised.
+Since we cannot address memory above 64 KB with 16 bit registers, an alternate method is devised.
 An address consists of two parts: the beginning address of the segment and an offset from this address.
 To get a physical address in memory, we need to multiply the segment part by 16 and add the offset part:

 ```
 PhysicalAddress = Segment * 16 + Offset